SixArm/assertables-rust-crate/help/comparisons/claims/index.md

 * [`assert_gt`](https://crates.io/crates/rust-claim) by rust-claim.

-You can see that Assertables provides three macros:
+You can see `assertables` provides three macros:

 * The logic macro is `assert_gt_as_result`.
 It does the comparison and returns a Result and possible error message.